 Business and Technology Case Management Program

-Cases which are designated for the Business & Technology Case Management Program will be specially assigned to one of the five judges designated by the Administrative Judge to participate in the program.
+Cases assigned to the Business and Technology Case Management Program are specially assigned to one of the five judges designated by the Administrative Judge to participate in the program.
 The assigned judge will conduct a scheduling conference and manage the case to resolution in the circuit court.
-There are over fifty opinions on significant issues in business and technology cases available on Lexis, Westlaw and a statewide judicial website.
+There are more than fifty opinions on significant issues in business and technology cases available on Lexis, Westlaw, and a statewide judicial website.

 The Business and Technology Case Management Program of the Circuit Court for Baltimore City encourages the use of new and established technology in the management and trial of cases.
 Until implementation of MDEC in Baltimore City, these resources include the option to use an electronic system for service and maintenance of court papers as a supplement to the official docket and file maintained by the Clerk of the Court.